torresomarmx/n-puzzle-solver/README.md

-This solver is capable of optimally solving any sized sliding puzzle.
+This solver is capable of optimally solving a sliding puzzle of any size.
 It does this by using the A\* graph traversal algorithm

 Features: